gotson/komga-website/website/docs/community/podman.md

 - Follow the above instructions to configure `podman auto-update`.
 - Enable the systemd timer for `podman auto-update`: `systemctl enable podman-auto-update.timer`.
 - By default the timer will update the containers daily at midnight.
 You can customize the timer by running `systemctl edit podman-auto-update.timer`.
-- See [this page](https://man.archlinux.org/man/core/systemd/systemd.timer.5.en) for more information about systemd timers.
+- See [this page](https://man.archlinux.org/man/core/systemd/systemd.timer.5.en) for more info about systemd timers.

 Example systemd timer override for weekly updates:
 ```